Auditions: In the Heights

 In the Heights tells the universal story of a vibrant community in New York’s Washington Heights neighborhood – a place where the coffee from the corner bodega is light and sweet, the windows are always open and the breeze carries the rhythm of three generations of music.
 It’s a community on the brink of change, full of hopes, dreams and pressures, where the biggest struggles can be deciding which traditions you take with you, and which ones you leave behind.

-Optional virtual audition workshop: Saturday, January 22nd @ 1pm on Zoom (Register here!)
+Optional virtual audition workshop: Saturday, January 22nd @ 1pm – Watch a recording of the workshop here!

 Auditions: February 7th and 8th, 2022 @ 7pm in the Gaddy-Goodwin Teaching Theatre